josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 > **an institution cannot learn if changing your mind is coded as weakness.**

 The cultural reference therefore matters because policing is governed not only by formal policy but by ideas about **what a proper police officer looks like**.

+The 2024 Code of Ethics provides a useful institutional counter-model: courage is paired with accountability; respect with listening; and public service with trust and confidence.
+It explicitly treats reflection and professional improvement as part of ethical policing.[^2]

 ---